Immune Repertoire Sequencing Market to Register CAGR 7.3% Increase in Revenue by 2026 End

 |To Remain ‘Ahead’ Of Your Competitors, Request for a Sample Here @ https://www.persistencemarketresearch.com/samples/14911

-The cancer immunotherapy segment in the immune repertoire sequencing market is expected to account a high revenue share and grow at a CAGR of 8.7% over the forecast period.
-Based on end users, the immune repertoire sequencing market is segmented into academic institutes and research centres.
-The research centres is expected to be the leading segment in the immune repertoire sequencing market over the forecast period, growing at a CAGR of 7.6%.
+The cancer immunotherapy segment in the immune repertoire sequencing market is expected to account for a high revenue share and grow at a CAGR of 8.7% over the forecast period.
+Based on end-users, the immune repertoire sequencing market is segmented into academic institutes and research centers.
+The research centers is expected to be the leading segment in the immune repertoire sequencing market over the forecast period, growing at a CAGR of 7.6%.

 The growth of the immune repertoire sequencing market is primarily driven by increasing prevalence of cancer and other infectious diseases and growing awareness for development of cell-mediated immunotherapies globally.